Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Bosonic open quantum systems

 where $O^{\pm}$ denotes an operator acting on the ket and bra spaces, respectively, defined from an arbitrary operator $O$ acting on the original Hilbert space.
 Then, the Lindblad equation in Eqs.~(\ref{eq: Lindblad equation}) and (\ref{eq: Lindbladian}) reads

 and

-with the identify operators $I^{+}$ and $I^{-}$ in the ket and bra spaces, respectively.
+with the identity operators $I^{+}$ and $I^{-}$ in the ket and bra spaces, respectively.
 Through this operator-state mapping, the Lindblad equation effectively reduces to the Schr\"odinger equation with the non-Hermitian Hamiltonian $\ii \mathcal{L}$.
-In this representation, while the Hamiltonian part acts only on the individual bra or ket space, the dissipation term couples these two spaces.
-We can identify symmetry of the Lindbladian $\mathcal{L}$ by considering symmetry of the non-Hermitian operator $\mathcal{L}$.
+In this representation, while the Hamiltonian part acts only on the individual ket or bra space, the dissipation term couples these two spaces.
+We can generally identify symmetry of Lindbladians by considering symmetry of the corresponding non-Hermitian operators in the double Hilbert space.
 Such an operator-state mapping is also useful to find exact solutions of integrable open quantum systems~\cite{Medvedyeva-16, Shibata-19-Kitaev, *Shibata-19-AshkinTeller} and characterize topological phases of anomalous unitary operators~\cite{Liu-Ryu-21}.